gnome-terminator/docs/source/gettingstarted.rst

 this is a deliberate policy.
 Keep the focus on the terminal, not on a cluttered interface.
 This is why we don't waste space on a traditional menu bar and toolbar.
-Even the terminal scrollbar and titlebar (the red strip on the top) can be turned off, although you may lose |br|
-ease-of-access to some of Terminators more powerful features then.
+Even the terminal scrollbar and titlebar (the red strip on the top) can be turned off, although you may lose ease‑of‑access to some of Terminators more powerful features then.

 Many functions are triggered with keyboard shortcuts.
 But mousers aren't completely abandoned.
 Lets look again at the basic interface, but with